Photo by Alpay Beler

 Where is my practice rooted?

 I would say in my personal experience, growing up as a Bedford boy.
-I was born in Welwyn Garden City, one of Britain’s first new towns.
+I was born in Welwyn Garden City, one of Britain’s first new towns, and in Bedford a 'home of innovation', though increasingly interested in deep time and ecology, my place in the world becomes both more holistic and smaller.

 My father, (born in Barrow in Furness, home of Vickers where the first airships were built) arrived in Bedford to work as a technician on Unilever’s electron microscope and then on synthetic flavourings and biological washing powders.
 Bedford had an early landscape of innovation sites such as Texas Instruments and the Concorde tests at RAF Thurleigh.